ibm-cloud-docs/Registry/registry_users.md

 {: #existing_users}

 For users provisioned after 4 October 2018, IAM policies are enabled by default.
 For users provisioned before 4 October 2018, after you create your policies, you must enable policy enforcement so that your policies take effect.

+You must set an IAM policy for each region.
+{: tip}

 1. [Create policies](#create) for your users and service IDs.